 It was nice (and slightly embarrassing) to go through the pictures and remember my first ever (art/design) projects, to look back and think what i could’ve (would’ve, should’ve…) done.
 I still remember how confusing everything was, how scared and constantly worried i was because i just wasn’t familiar with the English teaching/learning methods, even the term ‘brief’ confused the shit out of me.
 Sketchbooks too, and ‘research‘, and ‘mood boards‘… Oh gosh.
 I am genuinely surprised i survived.
 But it was fun, non the less.

 How did i end up in the Foundation course?
 Well… because at the age of 18… i didn’t know what i wanted to do with my life.
 A move to England was pretty much decided for me, so the only thing was to find a university and a course/career path.
 But i wasn’t the one who chose any of that really.
-Long story short, my friend and classmate at the time did it all for me, i just said – ‘something with arty-farty‘.
-Since i wasn’t familiar with teaching methods or requirements for getting into uni, i was scared to apply for a serious course so instead i went for a Foundation course in Art and Design.
+Long story short, my friend and classmate at the time did it all for me, i just said – ‘something arty-farty‘.
+Since i wasn’t familiar with teaching methods or requirements for getting into uni, i was scared to apply for an actual course so instead i went for a Foundation course in Art and Design.

 Now, 5 years later, looking back, half of me regrets doing that, but the other half is very happy that i took that course.